Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 ### <a name="R2064" />R2064 LROStatusCodesReturnTypeSchema
 **Output Message**: 200/201 Responses of long running operations must have a schema definition for return type.
 OperationId: '{0}', Response code: '{1}'

 **Description**: The '200'/'201' responses of the long running operation must have a schema definition.

-**Why the rule is important**: This will ensure that the generated SDK understands the operation and the user could get the correct response of the long running operation.
+**Why the rule is important**: Please refer [here](./swagger-extensions.md#x-ms-long-running-operation) for details on the x-ms-long-running-operation.
+The '201' response code indicates 'Created' & '200' response code indicates 'Success'.
+In either case, it is logical for the response to be the same.

 **How to fix the violation**: Ensure that the '200'/'201' responses of the long running operation has a schema definition.